Updated April 14, 2023

 - The possibility to sync data without refreshing the screen is another feature that is heavily used in today’s market.

-- The integration with Google Advertising, AdMob is an additional feature resulting from acquiring of Firebase by Google.
+- The integration with Google Advertising and AdMob is an additional feature resulting from acquiring of Firebase by Google.

 - The dashboard is a simple control one.